faserg1/SPIR-V-Blast/README.md

 # SPIR-V-Blast
-Converting the C-like language to binary or human readable SPIR-V
+Converting the C-like language to binary or human readable SPIR-V. [Read more](LANGUAGE.md)